 Intelligence

 As a child you may have been missed because you were smart.
 You may have understood the material in class, or read voraciously, or had interests that clearly showed you were very bright.
 You may not have had to work very hard or at all, listen in class, or even study to get good grades for many years.
 Many people, even some professionals, believe that intelligence and ADHD are mutually exclusive.
+Not true.
+But, intelligence allows many individuals to compensate for a long time, and often they are also great negotiators for extended time to hand something in, or even to excuse an assignment all together.

 Performance

 Good grades have long been the benchmark of a child's well being.
 If you have good grades, you must be fine.
 However, we know that many children can be achieving academically yet still be struggling emotionally, socially, and even physically.
 The more challenging the work becomes, the later you may have waited to start it, often staying up into the early morning to complete it.
 But, as long as you got it done, you were "fine."
+Many adults also report that they often resorted to cheating, whether it was copying a friend's homework to hand in, or getting answers to pass a test, not because they were not smart enough to understand the material but because they couldn't sit long enough to memorize it.

 Anxiety/Depression